Psychological Safety Framework in Pull-based Open Source Projects: Background and Related Work

+The role of PS in Agile teams has also been a subject of interest. \changed{Tkalich et al.~\cite{tkalich2022} examined what happens to PS when software teams move to remote work.
+They found that PS remains important in settings where collaboration is mediated by digital communication.} Alami et al. conducted interviews with 20 practitioners and surveyed 423 participants \cite{Alami2024}.
+They observed that psychologically safe Agile software development teams seem to capitalize on six main quality-related behaviors (see last row in Table~\ref{tab:PSinST}).
 Additionally, Lenberg and Feldt explored the relationship between PS and norm clarity within SE teams \cite{Lenberg2018}.
 They collected industry survey data from practitioners (N = 217) in 38 development teams working for five different organizations.
 The result of multiple linear regression analyses indicates that both PS and team norm clarity predict team members’ self-assessed performance and job satisfaction.

-The role of PS in Agile teams has also been a subject of interest.
-Alami et al. conducted interviews with 20 practitioners and surveyed 423 participants \cite{Alami2024}.
-They observed that psychologically safe Agile software development teams seem to capitalize on four main quality-related behaviors: speaking up about software quality problems, admitting software quality mistakes, learning from mistakes, helping each other to enhance quality, collective problem-solving to solve quality issues, and taking initiatives to promote better software quality~\cite{Alami2024}.

 Moreover, Kakar examined the interplay between PS, team cohesion, and knowledge sharing in software development projects \cite{Kakar_2018}.
-This study theorizes and tests the direct and interactional impacts of team cohesion and PS on knowledge sharing.
 They found that high levels of team cohesion can leverage the positive impact of PS on knowledge sharing, ultimately enhancing collaboration and team efficiency~\cite{Kakar_2018}.

+\changed{More recently, Sanchez-Gordon et al.~\cite{sanchezgordon2026voice} examined PS together with speaking up and staying silent behaviors among software professionals.
+They found that PS was more strongly associated with reduced silence than with increased speaking up, while silence was associated with withdrawal and speaking up was associated with work performance. }

 Most research on PS in software teams has focused on company environments using qualitative methods such as interviews and surveys.
 However, software development also occurs in OSS communities.
-Given its established role in fostering communication and learning within software teams, we investigate whether PS similarly influences sustained participation in OSS teams using empirical data to support our analysis.
+To explore how PS operates in OSS settings, the next section focuses on developing a framework grounded in PS theory to explain what PS can look like in this unique context.